secureworks/dalton/README.rst

 number of user-configurable options:

 -  | **Packet Captures**
-   | Specify packet captures (libpcap format) to be run accross the
+   | Specify packet captures (libpcap format) to be run across the
      sensor.
 Depending on the engine, pcapng format may be supported as well.
 Archive files that contain pcaps can be submitted and the files will be extracted and used.
 Supported extensions (and their inferred